 Known for its artistic creativity, the Chicago Jazz Festival is a favorite Labor Day Weekend tradition.
 It promotes awareness and appreciation for all forms of jazz through free, quality live musical performance.
 Since 1979, the festival's mission is to showcase Chicago's vast jazz talent alongside national and international artists to encourage and educate a jazz audience of all ages.

 The fest coincides with the Fiestas Patrias family of patriotic holidays held each year in Mexico.
 More specifically, this wildly popular family-friendly happening celebrates Mexico’s independence from Spanish rule in September of 1810.
 Festival de La Villita (aka Little Village Fest) offers something for everyone: top local and regional music acts and entertainment, the fantastic food of neighborhood eateries, carnival rides and more.

 Southport and Addison, Chicago

-The magnificently simple taco will again be celebrated (along with seasonal brews) at this popular Southport Corridor happening.
+The glorious taco will again be celebrated (along with seasonal brews) at wildly popular happening in the bustling Southport Corridor.
 More than a dozen restaurants will be selling both traditional and imaginatively stuffed tortillas.
-Also features beer and taco pairings, two music stages, lucha libre (Mexican wrestlers), a kids' activity area and artisans.
-11am - 10m. $10 suggested donation benefits the Lakeview Chamber of Commerce.
-Kids 12 and under are free/not asked for a donation.
+Also features beer and taco pairings, two music stages, lucha libre (Mexican wrestlers), a kids' activity area and artisans. $10 suggested donation, kids 12 and under free.
+11am - 10pm.